thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Chapter04.md

 connecting him in profound ways.
 So far this had resulted in only fleeting (and unwelcome) connections to Riddle.
 In this second change, it was Harry's use of legilimency to hide that finally crossed the threshold and triggered change.
-Harry had spent the last two months enhancing the area magic that caused people to forget him.
-Now he emitted a field that duplicated that magic.
+Having abused legilimency (no matter how good the reason) to enhance the area magic that caused people to forget him, he started to emit a field that duplicated that magic.
 Unlike the one he had lived under for the last eight years, this one did not have the built in exceptions that allowed the Dursleys or Mrs. Figg to remember him.
-More, unlike that field that simply made him forgettable, this made him hard to see at all.[^20210918-1]
+More, unlike that field that simply made him forgettable, this made him hard to see at all.[^210918-1]

 As Year 5 began, these changes were only starting to take hold, to find form, and to shape the kind of person that Harry would be.
 The field that Harry was emitting was not yet as strong as it could be.
 Someone who knew he was there could see past it.
 But then, Harry was only nine years old, and a nephil's magic grows profoundly as he (or she) approaches his eleventh birthday.

-[^211219-2]: See the short synopsys about [the Flood]({{< relref "backstory/The_Flood" >}}) and
+[^211219-2]: See the short synopsis about [the Flood]({{< relref "backstory/The_Flood" >}}) and
     about [Dwarfs]({{< relref "backstory/The_Dwarfs" >}}).

-[^20210918-1]: Harry has not seen what happens to people near the Leaky
+[^210918-1]: Harry has not seen what happens to people near the Leaky
     Cauldron.
 If an observer saw what happened to non-magical people there, and what happened to people trying to look at Harry, the similarities would be profound.
 The primary difference is that Harry's magic affects *everyone*.

-[^20210412-2]: I think this is in character for Harry.
+[^210412-2]: I think this is in character for Harry.
 In the first book, Harry
     cannot actually expect fair treatment from his uncle.
 It has to be pure stubborn instance in demanding just treatment that causes him to demand his letter the way he does.

-[^20210412-3]: Mrs. J. K. Rowling. _Harry Potter and the Sorcerer's Stone_
+[^210412-3]: Mrs. J. K. Rowling. _Harry Potter and the Sorcerer's Stone_
     p.
 30. Pottermore Limited.
 American Kindle Edition.

-[^20210412-4]: This is not intended as Lily Potter bashing.
+[^210412-4]: This is not intended as Lily Potter bashing.
 Lily was a good
     parent, but Harry was too young to remember her when she was alive.
 His experience of her is of a highly distracted dis-embodied soul who is so caught up in spiritual warfare that she barely has time for him.
 It is not